ivotron/quiho-popper/paper/paper.md

   We introduce _quiho_, a framework used in automated performance regression tests. _quiho_ discovers hardware and system software resource utilization patterns that influence the performance of an application.
-It achieves this by applying sensitivity analyisis, in particular statistical regression analysis (SRA), using application-independent performance feature vectors to characterize the performance of machines.
+It achieves this by applying sensitivity analysis, in particular statistical regression analysis (SRA), using application-independent performance feature vectors to characterize the performance of machines.
 The result of the SRA, in particular